Indirect dark-matter detection with MadDM v3.2 -- Lines and Loops: Physics applications

 Despite its simplicity, the IDM leads to a rich phenomenology.
 It provides a viable dark-matter candidate in various regions in parameter space involving all ``exceptional'' regimes~\cite{Griest:1990kh} of dark-matter freeze-out -- annihilation near a resonance, close to thresholds and co-annihilation, see, \eg~\cite{Goudelis:2013uca,Ilnicka:2015jba,Belyaev:2016lok,Eiteneuer:2017hoh}.

 Here, we assume $\Hn$ to be the dark-matter candidate and focus on the region around $m_{\Hn} \simeq 72$ GeV, which has been previously studied by some of the authors in~\cite{Eiteneuer:2017hoh}.
 In this region, the measured relic density can be explained by annihilation into $WW^*, ZZ^*$ via the gauge kinetic interaction alone~\cite{Honorez:2010re,Banerjee:2021xdp}, where $V^*$ denotes an off-shell vector boson.
+Accordingly, the $\Hn$-Higgs coupling, $\lambda_L$, can be arbitrarily small.
 Interestingly, it is among the two regions that provide a good fit to the Fermi-LAT Galactic center gamma-ray excess when interpreted as a signal of dark matter (the other one being the resonant region which, however, requires highly tuned parameters)~\cite{Eiteneuer:2017hoh}.
-At the same time, it is unchallenged by current limits from the LHC~\cite{Dercks:2018wch} and direct detection~\cite{Eiteneuer:2017hoh}.
+At the same time, it is unchallenged by current limits from the LHC~\cite{Dercks:2018wch} and direct detection -- due to the small $\lambda_L$, diagrams with massive gauge bosons in the loop~\cite{Klasen:2013btp} dominate the direct detection cross section which are around an order of magnitude smaller than the current limit from LZ~\cite{LZ:2022ufs}.
 While upcoming observations of continuum gamma-ray emissions will provide the sensitivity to probe this region~\cite{Eiteneuer:2017hoh}, in the presence of the yet unexplained excesses in the continuum emissions, an independent probe of the model via gamma-line searches is highly desirable.
 Hence, loop-induced annihilation into $\gamma\gamma$ and $\gamma Z$ is a smoking-gun signature that allows us to test its dark-matter origin.

 Again, we generate the NLO UFO model with \fr~\cite{Alloul:2013bka}, \fa~\cite{Hahn:2000kx} and \nloct~ \cite{Degrande:2014vpa}.
 The processes $H^0 H^0\to \gamma\gamma$ and $H^0 H^0\to\gamma Z$ involve 140 and 172 diagrams, respectively.
 Note that $H^0 H^0\to \gamma h$ is forbidden due to charge-conjugation invariance (\emph{i.e.}~a generalization of Furry's theorem).
 We have validated our numerical setup using existing results for $\langle\sigma v\rangle_{\gamma\gamma}$ in the literature~\cite{Gustafsson:2007pc,Garcia-Cely:2016hsk} and found agreement within the numerical precision.\footnote{The results exhibit a noticeable dependence on the choice of standard-model parameters of the electroweak sector.
 This is caused, on the one hand, by the mapping of different sets of IDM input parameters into each other and, on the other hand, by the evaluation of the cross section itself.}